iPad Pro 2018: Apple’s Flagship Tablet Could Be In For A Big Upgrade This Year

 Apple could very well roll out the iPhone X’s popular and well-received edge-to-edge display in the iPad Pro 2018.
 This means that Apple’s flagship tablet this year could have an even bigger display while keeping its form compact and easy to carry.
 The 10.5-inch iPad Pro already features excellent ergonomics and a great screen-to-body ratio.
 With an edge-to-edge screen, it would not be a stretch to speculate that Apple could fit an 11-inch display into the frame of the 10.5-inch 2017 device.

 These are not just random speculations either.
-Earlier this year, Rosenblatt Securities analyst Jun Zhang released a note to investors that Apple is currently working on an iPad Pro device that would feature an edge-to-edge display and Face ID, according to a MacWorldreport.
+Earlier this year, Rosenblatt Securities analyst Jun Zhang released a note to investors that Apple is currently working on an iPad Pro device that would feature an edge-to-edge display and Face ID, as reported in a MacWorld report.
 According to Zhang, Apple would probably unveil the device sometime in June 2018, which is, of course, the month when WWDC would take place.

 Siguen los rumores sobre un iPad Pro con Face ID https://t.co/iZ68S4DC39 pic.twitter.com/N88AVo2Zsy #iPadPro2018 #iPadPro